French Riviera Beyond Nice: Hidden Coastal Towns Worth Visiting

 Exploring the Walled Old Town

 The heart of Antibes is its old town.
 Wandering through the narrow, cobbled streets feels like stepping back in time.
 It’s a maze of charming buildings, little shops, and cafes.
-Be prepared for those cobblestones though; they’re beautiful but can be a bit tricky if you have mobility issues.
+Be prepared for those cobblestones, though; they’re beautiful but can be a bit tricky if you have mobility issues.
 Parking can also be a challenge here, so if you can, I’d recommend leaving the car at your accommodation and exploring on foot.
 It’s the best way to soak in the atmosphere.
 You can easily spend an afternoon just getting lost in its charm.

 The Picasso Museum’s Legacy

-One of the absolute must-sees in Antibes is the Musée Picasso, housed in the Château Grimaldi.
-Picasso actually lived and worked here for a period, and the museum showcases many of his creations from that time.
-It’s amazing to stand in the very place where such iconic art was made.
 The museum itself is beautiful, overlooking the sea, and it offers a really insightful look into the artist’s connection with this part of the French Riviera.
 It’s a highlight for anyone interested in art or history.

 Where to Stay

-• La Villa Port d’Antibes: This is a solid choice, right near the marina and the old town, with modern rooms and a nice pool.
+La Villa Port d’Antibes: This is a solid choice, right near the marina and the old town, with modern rooms and a nice pool.
 It’s convenient for both the train station and exploring the historic center.
+Hotel Le Ponteil: If you prefer something a bit more quaint, this hotel has a lovely garden and a more traditional French feel.
+It’s a pleasant walk into the main town.

 Eze Village: Perched Beauty Above the Sea